-A SYSACT procedure statement with FUNCTION=2 is defined only if the specified data set is open and QUANTITY has a positive 'INTEGER' type value not exceeding the record length P for the specified data set.
+A SYSACT procedure statement with FUNCTION=2 is defined only if the specified data set is open or exhausted and QUANTITY has a positive 'INTEGER' type value not exceeding the record length P for the specified data set.
 The action of the statement depends on whether the last input/output procedure statement (not SYSACT) for the specified data set was input or output.
-(If input or output has not occurred since opening, i.e., since a SYSACT procedure statement with FUNCTION=12, QUANTITY=1 (cf. section 6.3.2.12), input is assumed.)
+(If input or output has not occurred since opening, i.e., since a SYSACT procedure statement with FUNCTION=12, QUANTITY=1 (cf. section 6.3.2.12), or if the data set is exhausted, output is assumed).